dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-1-Intro_to_Java/README.md

 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...

-Suppose you would like to calculate the Nth Fibonacci number.
+Suppose you would like to calculate the *n*<sup>th</sup> Fibonacci number.
 How could you do that?

-One way is to start at the base case and grind your way up through the sequence until you've calculated N total terms.
+One way is to start at the base case and grind your way up through the sequence until you've calculated *n* total terms.

 It turns out, though, that there is a **single formula** that will calculate the terms of the Fibonacci sequence.
 This is weird and suprising, because it seems unlikely that such a highly structured sequence, where each term depends on all the previous terms, could be represented in closed form.
-The result is know as **Binet's formula** and it says that the Nth Fibonacci number *f*<sub>*n*</sub> is
+The result is know as **Binet's formula**, and it says that the Nth Fibonacci number *f*<sub>*n*</sub> is

 <img src="https://latex.artofproblemsolving.com/8/6/d/86d486c560727727342090b432e23ba85ac098b1.png" width="30%"/>